Chamber for Vacuum Extrusion System

 Video of the Extrusion Vacuum Chamber

 Our clients prefer to work with us because we are Experts in Custom Fabrication (especially Polymer Fabrication).
-Check out some of our other items we carry that you can combine/integrate with your systems or projects.
+What are you building?
+Take a look at the links below and discover some of the cool things we make.